 Sometimes you’ll load a new plugin onto your site and find out it broke something, or it conflicts with your theme or another plugin.
 If you report it to the developer they may ask for Admin Access.

 Giving someone admin access can be uncomfortable, being a plugin user I totally get that.

-On the other hand I can also understand the reason a developer would ask for this because I handle maintenance packages that require this access to provide the service I’m asked to provide.
+On the other hand I can also understand the reason a developer would ask for this because I handle maintenance packages that require access to provide the service I’m paid to provide.

-So to understand the reason why a developer would ask for admin access lets look into how a developer provides support when a bug is reported.
+So to understand the reason why a developer would ask for admin access let’s look into how a developer provides support when a bug is reports.

 The first thing a good developer will try and do is re-create the issue in a test site.
 IF they can replicate the issue then they solve the problem and update the plugin.